SS47816/lidar_obstacle_detector/README.md

 * Customizable Region of Interest (ROI) for obstacle detection
 * Customizable region for removing ego vehicle points from the point cloud
 * Tracking of obstacles between frames using IOU gauge and Hungarian algorithm
+* In order to help you tune the parameters to suit your own applications better, all the key parameters of the algorithm are controllable in live action using the ros param dynamic reconfigure feature

 **TODOs**
 *